 Your doctor or nurse practitioner may either be a man or a woman.
 You may request to see a doctor or nurse practitioner of the same gender as you for religious reasons.
-However, it may not always be possible to satisfy this request.
+Yet, it may not always be possible to meet this request.

 An adult patient usually sees the doctor or nurse practitioner alone.
 You may request that a nurse or another adult be present in the examination room.

 A parent usually accompanies children under the age of 18.
 Children over the age of 18 are considered to be adults and visit the doctor or nurse practitioner alone.

 What do I do in an emergency?